A FEW recent CCSM HIGHLIGHTS THAT YOUR COMMITMENTS MADE POSSIBLE…

 - Over 80 children from Muslim Children’s Garden, Little Wonders, the Sunday and Wednesday services participated in Train Day.

-- Six teenagers were confirmed their baptismal vows and joined the church in May.
+- Six teenagers were confirmed their baptismal vows and joined the church.

 - The high school youth group has been revived featuring CCSM Top Chefs who teach the high schoolers how to prepare their own meals and then join them for conversation around the table.